Pre-Conference Training Workshop

 Francesco Ciampi

-Member in SIMA - Italian Society of Management
+Member of SIMA - Italian Society of Management

 Beatrice Luceri